SilviaOnorato/SilviaOnorato.github.io/index.md

 # Hello everybody and welcome to my webpage!

-## My new adventure as a post-doc!
+## My new adventure as a post-doc
 I'm Silvia Onorato, post-doc researcher at [Gemini Observatory](https://www.gemini.edu/) working with Ema Farina on high-redshift quasars (z>6) using JWST NIRSpec/IFU data and many others!
-I've just moved to Hilo and I'm really excited to work on some new science, so stay tuned...
+I've just moved to Hilo, Hawaii and I'm really excited to work on some new science, so stay tuned...

 ## What I worked on in my Ph.D.